kartavya99/Javaquiz/README.md

 next step is to match selected options with the correct answer with true or false if return true then add points with false 20 second penalty.

+4) function checkAnswer created now check the answer submitted by user with correct answer next button initiated by removing hide classlist and also added ++ in quizTracker to pop up next question.